Eyemusican/AS2025-02230307-DAM202/Practical_3/readme.md

 ## Summary

-These 5 exercises gave me a full introduction to Simple RNNs for weather prediction.
+These five exercises gave me a full introduction to Simple RNNs for weather prediction.
 I learned how to build models step by step, tune hyperparameters, choose features, and analyze errors.
 Using synthetic weather data made the results easy to repeat and understand.